 10.30 - 11.25

 18.45 - 19.40

 Chi Kung Class

 What is Pilates?

 Pilates was created by a German physical trainer called Joseph Pilates (1883-1967).
 During World War I, Pilates found himself interned in Lancaster Castle and, later, in a hospital on the Isle of Man.
 It was while working with injured patients there that he began to develop ideas for a new fitness system.
 His techniques centred on controlled breathing, better balance and alignment, and building up the core (the hips, back and abdomen).
 In the 1920s, he took the system to New York and opened a gym there.
 It was a huge hit, particularly with professional dancers.
 Nearly a century on, Pilates is now one of the most popular forms of exercise in the world.

-We specialise in Body Control Pilates® (BCP)*, which focuses on matwork Pilates classes for both group exercise and one to ones.
+Based in Christchurch Dorset, we specialise in Body Control Pilates® (BCP)*, which focuses on matwork Pilates classes for both group exercise and one to ones.
 BCP is widely seen as a benchmark for safe and effective Pilates teaching of the highest quality.
 Founded over 20 years ago, it is Europe’s largest professional Pilates organisation.
 Look for the Body Control kitemark as a symbol of teaching excellence.

 Clothing that’s comfortable and allows you to move freely works best for Pilates – body-hugging Lycra is not essential!
 Many people do the exercises barefoot, but you can wear Pilates slipper socks or toe socks if you prefer; socks with a little grip on the bottoms are ideal.
 You might also like to bring a water bottle and a towel with you to the sessions.

 We supply all the mats and equipment that you might need in the classes.